sehyunchung/twitter-de-elonizer/README.md

 1. "Twitter De-Elonizer" extension is now installed and ready to use.
    ![](./done.png)

-## Usage

-The extension will automatically remove the Doge logo from Elon Musk's Twitter profile when you visit the site.
-There is no need for any user interaction or configuration.

 ## Contributing

 We welcome contributions to improve the extension or fix any issues.
 To contribute, please: